-Another cheesy Swiss dish from our typical Swiss food list – Raclette.
-It can’t get more simple than Raclette‘s recipe: get the right cheese (“Raclette”) and prepare your side dishes: boiled potatoes, spices, cold cuts and pickled cornichons.
-If you are cooking and serving at home a simple candle base can do the job of cheese melting.
-Or you might want to have a dedicated Raclette machine if you are a bigger group.
+Another cheesy Swiss dish from our traditional Swiss food list – Raclette.
+It can’t get more simple than Swiss Raclette‘s recipe: get the right cheese (“Raclette”) and prepare your side dishes: boiled potatoes, spices, cold cuts and pickled cornichons.
+If you are cooking and serving Swiss Raclette at home, a simple candle base can do the job of cheese melting.
+Or you might want to have a dedicated Swiss Raclette machine if you are a bigger group.
 What it basically does is, it melts a slice of cheese on a small pan, and then you pour the cheese over your plate of mixed side dishes.
-In our opinion Raclette is a great idea for a cosy evening among friends!
-In the restaurants you’ll be served Raclette melted cheese from a more professional machine that can hold half of a cheese wheel.
+In our opinion, Swiss Raclette is a great idea for a cosy evening among friends!
+In the restaurants you’ll be served Swiss Raclette melted cheese from a more professional machine that can hold half of a cheese wheel.
 Looks impressive!

 Zürcher Geschnetzeltes is a perfect main dish to be accompanied with Rösti.
 As you can guess from the name it is very typical in Zurich and in the German-speaking part of Switzerland.
 The dish itself is made of sliced veal (sometimes veal kidneys are added too) with brown sauce, mushroom & cream.

 This soup has a legend that it was created when a chef forgot to switch off the pot under the cooking flour.
 In order not to throw the browned flour away, the chef transformed it into a soup by adding stock, onion, butter and grated Gruyère.
-Excellent decision as now Basler flour soup became one of the culinary treats from Basel and on a list of typical Swiss food dishes!
-If you are visiting Basel during Basel Carnival, you can’t miss it.
+Excellent decision as now Basler flour soup became one of the culinary treats from Basel and on the list of traditional Swiss food dishes!
+If you are visiting Basel during Basel Carnival, you can’t miss the Basler flour soup.

 Another hearty dish but this time for meat lovers.
 Try to imagine a mix of all types of meat: pork, ribs, sausage, smoked bacon together with cabbage and potatoes.
 You will get a pretty good idea of the dish!
 Recommended when you are really hungry and when in Bern!